History of Detroit

 Fort Detroit was surrendered to the British on November 29, 1760, after the fall of Quebec.
 Control of the area, and all French territory east of the Mississippi River, were formally transferred to Great Britain by the Treaty of Paris after the British defeated France in the Seven Years' War.
 The official census counted 2,000 people in Detroit in 1760, which dropped to 1,400 by 1773 due to the unattractiveness of living in the fledgling settlement.
 The city was in territory which the British restricted the colonists from settling in under Royal Proclamation of 1763.
 It was transferred to Quebec under the Quebec Act of 1774.
 By 1778 in a census taken during the American Revolution, population was up to 2,144.
 It was then the third-largest city in the Province of Quebec, after Montreal and Quebec.

 After 1773 a steady but growing trickle of European-American settlers took families across the barrier range, or through lower New York State into the Ohio Country—gradually spreading across present-day Ohio along the south shore of Lake Erie and around the bottom of Lake Huron.
 After the 1778 Sullivan Expedition broke the power of the Iroquois, the New York corridor joined the gaps of the Allegheny, Cumberland Narrows and Cumberland Gap as mountain passes, enabling settlers to pour west into the mid-west, even as the American Revolution wound down.

 After the peace, a flood of settlers continued west, and Detroit reaped its share of population, established itself as a gateway to the west and the Great Lakes, and for a time outshone all other cities west of the mountains, save for New Orleans.

 During the 19th century, Detroit grew into a thriving hub of commerce and industry.
-After a devastating fire in 1805, Augustus B. Woodward devised a street plan similar to Pierre Charles L'Enfant's design for Washington, D.C.
-Monumental avenues and traffic circles were planned to fan out in radial fashion from Campus Martius Park in the heart of the city.
-This was intended to ease traffic patterns and trees were planted along the boulevards and parks.

 The city expanded along Jefferson Avenue, with multiple manufacturing firms taking advantage of the transportation resources afforded by the river and a parallel rail line.
-In the late 19th century several Gilded Age mansions were built just east of Detroit's current downtown.
-Detroit was referred to by some as the Paris of the West for its architecture, and for Washington Boulevard, recently electrified by Thomas Edison.
 Throughout the 20th century, various skyscrapers were built centered on Detroit's downtown.